digitallyinduced/ihp/Guide/updating.markdown

 devenv up
 ```

-After that, you can use the project as usual by using `./start`.

 When the commit you're trying out is not merged into the master branch this will fail because nix is doing only a shallow-clone of the repo.
 Follow the steps in "Updating to a specific Git Commit" below to fix this.

 ## Updating to a specific Git Commit